Production years:

 You’ll need schematics to implement some of these mods. http://www.ampwares.com/fender.asp.
 We usually start with explaining a mod from a functional perspective where we relate to components in the logical schematics diagram.
 Finally we point out location of components in the physical layout diagram.

 Speakers The blackface and silverface Vibrolux came with several different production speakers; Blackface amps had Jensen C10q (1,25″), C10ns (1,5″) or Oxford 10L5 while the silverfaces could have Oxford 10L5 or CTS ceramic.
 Having played all of these speakers our favorites are, not surprisingly, the Jensen and CTS speakers.
 A blackface Vibrolux with a pair of gold and red labeled Jensen is just a fantastic amp.
 The Jensen serial number starts with 220 followed by production year X(X) and week nr YY.
 We have had a silverface Vibrolux in our gear basement with a set of blue labeled “Fender” CTS speakers (serial number 137-XXYY).
-This amp performed extremly well too, with lots of punch and sparkle.
+This amp performed extremely well too, with lots of punch and sparkle.
 From a player’s perspective, you’ll get more value for the buck with a CTS silverface amp than with a blackface.
 Swapping speakers is the easiest and most effectful change you possibly can do to your amp.
 The 2×10″ speaker configuration with open back cabinet is convenient, efficient and powerful “enough” for us.
 Sonically, it offers everything we look for in a Fender amp; A dynamic and sensitive touch, brightness, volume, ambience, spread and a decent weight.
 The amp is not very heavy compared to the 2×12″ or 4×10″ amps.
 We are therefore not that afraid of installing heavy speakers in the VR if we want big magnets with lots of power.

 See page How to select speakers for general speaker recommendations.
 See also the Super Reverb page for combinations of different speakers.